 Ronald McDonald House Charities

 Each year, hundreds of children travel to Akron Children’s Hospital to be treated for serious illnesses.
-For their families, anxiety over the child’s illness is often compounded by lengthy hospital stays, months of outpatient treatment and the expense of being away from home.
-The Ronald McDonald House of Akron is a non-profit organization founded to provide emotional and spiritual support for families with sick or injured children being treated in Akron Children’s Hospital.
+Founded in 1985, the Ronald McDonald House of Akron (RMH of Akron) is a non-profit organization that provides emotional and spiritual support for families with sick or injured children being treated at the hospital.

-Firelands’ office facility serves as a regional pop tab collection site for the Ronald McDonald House of Akron.
+Firelands’ office facility has served as a regional pop tab collection site for the Ronald McDonald House of Akron since 2009.
 Employees of the cooperative encourage members of the community to drop-off their pop tabs at the office facility, located at One Energy Place, New London, during regular business hours, Monday through Friday, 8 a.m. to 5 p.m.

-“Ronald McDonald House is an amazing place offering support for families with sick children, allowing them to live in a homelike setting while their children heal.
-I’m honored to support such an organization,” says April Bordas, Firelands’ general manager.
+“Ronald McDonald House is an amazing place offering support for families with sick children, allowing them to live in a home-like setting while their children heal.
+I’m honored to support such an organization,” says Firelands' General Manager April Bordas.

-If you would like to donate to the Ronald McDonald House of Akron, contact the cooperative office at 800-533-8658.
+If you would like to donate pop tabs to the Ronald McDonald House of Akron, contact us here or call the cooperative office at 1-800-533-8658.
 If you are interested in donating specific items to RMH of Akron, click here for a downloadable copy (PDF) of their Wish List.